microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

     az monitor app-insights component create --app <app-insights-name> --location <location> --resource-group <resource-group-name> --workspace <log-analytics-workspace-name>
     ```

     > Note:
+    >
     > - You can also use the Azure Portal to create the Application Insights resource.
-    > - You may be prompted to install the application-insights extension.
+    > - You may be prompted to install the `application-insights` extension when running the Azure CLI.
 Choose `Yes`.

 1. Copy the `Connection String` GUID from the Application Insights resource.
 You can get this from the output of the previous Azure CLI command or from the Azure Portal.